Skip to content

 • Financial crime is growing due to organised crime and technology.

-How big is global money laundering?
+How big is money laundering?

 Money laundering estimates are the money flowing in/out of the banking systems but exclude transactions in cryptocurrencies.